e7dud7e/MLND/capstone/capstone_proposal.md

 ### Benchmark Model

-The benchmark will be the final test images and labels when released by Kaggle.
-My my model's predictions can be compared to the correct labels of the test set using the average cross entropy loss.
+My benchmark will be the Kaggle leaderboards; I want to get in the top 300 of the 661 participants.
+This requires a test loss of under 1.0.

 ### Evaluation Metrics